Putrus/putrus/README.md

-### About me :information_source:
+## :wave: Welcome to my github!
-My name is Marcin Putra, I'm a Software Engineer, I've been programming in C++ since 2015.
+### :information_source: About me

-Except for programming my passions are football and beach volleyball.
+My name is Marcin Putra.
+I live in Poznań but I came from Suwałki - very cold city in north-west Poland.

 <!--
 **Putrus/putrus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.